c. 1700

 Then something akin to the storyline in Lord of the Rings began to

-unfold, and the "my precious" concept began to take hold, much like with Gollum
+unfold, and the "my precious" concept began to take hold.
+Much like with Gollum

-to sell, and that he wanted to sell it,
+to sell, and that he wanted to sell the Fardoil, could not bear to let it go, or have it leave his hands.

-The disclosure of these details is necessary because provenance /
+The disclosure of these details is necessary because provenance / history of

-The attempts for Peter and I to settle up on the Fardoil after the failed auction should also be told, again so that potential parties interested in
+Fardoil should also be told so that potential parties interested in

-offered several proposals to resolve the Fardoil
+After the failed auction and over the next 10 years Peter offered several proposals to resolve the Fardoil

-situation between us---all in writing and documented---but then reneged on following
+situation between us --- all in writing and documented---but then reneged on following

 Immediately after the auction Peter wrote that if the high bidder or under